Tom Pope: Personal life

 Pope, and two accomplices, were charged with affray for an incident in Hanley on 8 February 2009, and Pope received 200 hours community service and a six-month suspended jail sentence.
 Pope's defence team claimed that he was provoked when the victims verbally abused and assaulted his girlfriend.
 In November 2019, January 2020 and July 2020 he was suspended for ten matches and fined a total of £7,600 by The Football Association for "bringing the game into disrepute" in regards to unspecified posts he made on social media, with one Tweet being judged to have been antisemitic.

 A native of Stoke-on-Trent, Pope grew up as a Port Vale supporter.
 He is an accomplished amateur golfer, having reached the quarter-finals of Stoke-on-Trent's Sentinel Shield competition.
 He wears contact lenses.
-He married Melissa, and had a son, Bobby Joseph Pope, in May 2016.
-He also has a daughter, Millie.

 Pope and teammate Adam Yates began the 2011–12 season as joint-managers of local amateur Sunday League side Sneyd, fitting their management duties around their professional careers at Vale Park.
 The pair took the club to the Potteries and District Premier Division title and the final of the Sentinel Sunday Cup in 2012–13.
 He began writing a column in The Sentinel in 2014.
 He was inducted into the Stoke-on-Trent Sporting Hall of Fame in November 2021.
+His was one of four faces painted onto a community mural at Vale Park in December 2025, alongside Roy Sproson, Robbie Earle and John Rudge.
+In December 2025, supporters voted him onto the all-time Port Vale XI.